oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 All public definitions of the Image API that do not belong to a specific class, go here.

+oyranos\_image\_internal.h
+All private definitions of the Image API that do not belong to a specific class, go here.

 #### sources/

 Here is all the source code that does not need to be inside the